meanwhile131/elytra-infinite/README.md

 # Usage
-This mod is currently for 1.21.11 and 26.1-snapshot-2 with Fabric, but may work with Quilt (not tested!).
+This mod is currently for 26.1 with Fabric, but may work with Quilt (not tested!).
 You can download the mod from the [modrinth page](https://modrinth.com/mod/elytra-infinite), but you also need to install these mods:
 - [Fabric API](https://modrinth.com/mod/fabric-api)
 - [YetAnotherConfigLib](https://modrinth.com/mod/yacl)